 Kids of all ages love blowing bubbles.
-The kids at your party will love them even more when used to play these entertaining games.
+The kids at your party will love them even more because they'll be used to play these entertaining games.
+These games are perfect for an inexpensive party because your only expense on entertainment will be the cost of the bubbles.

 01 of 06